 Photo of woman smiling at work courtesy of John Wildgoose/Getty Images.

-Chantel is a Branded Editor at The Muse.
+Chantel is a Senior Producer of Branded Content at The Muse.
 Though video projects are her bread and butter, her first foray into media was through her high school newspaper in what you could call the "student government beat."
 When she's not using her production powers for clients, she is mostly using them for short documentaries in NYC.More from this Author

 Sponsored by Exact Sciences